oras-project/artifacts-spec/scenarios.md

   --copy-references disabled
 ```

-As the referenced types are defined by the `manifest.subjectManifest`, copying specific content may be enabled:
+As the referenced types are defined by the `manifest.subject`, copying specific content may be enabled:

 **Example**: Filter the types of enhancements: